 The “3 to 5 Months” Wait Time, and Why It’s Disappointing

-The Social Security disability office doesn’t have a deadline for either applications or appeals—that means that they are not obligated to provide an answer in any given timeframe.
+The Social Security disability office doesn’t have a deadline for either applications or appeals — that means that they have no obligation to provide an answer in any given timeframe.
 That’s why many applicants find that they wait six months to two years before finally receiving benefits.
 Here’s what you need to know about various types of claims and a brief overview of the four stages of application and appeals:

 How Long Does It Take for Expedited Claims?